lukemurraynz/lukemurraynz.github.io/blog/2023-11-22-Azure-Image-Builder-Build-Pipeline-with-Azure-DevOps.md

 1. Select your **Subscription** *(after authenticating to Azure)*, and give it a **name** *(you will need the name for the Pipeline)*.
 1. Click **Save**

+Note: Consider scoping your Service Connection to the individual Image Builder Resource Group for the least permissions.

 ![Azure DevOps - Create Service Connection](/images/posts/CreateAzureServiceConnectionAIBProject.gif)

 ### Import Pipeline

-Now that we have our Service Connection, let us import our pipeline, which will be used to run our image build.
+Now that we have our Service Connection let us import our pipeline, which will be used to run our image build.

 1. Login to your **[Azure DevOps](https://dev.azure.com/)** instance
 1. **Navigate** to your **AIB** project